Installment Payment Plan

 One quarter of the current year’s adjusted tax amount, no discount.

-Taxpayers cannot participate in the installment plan after receiving their tax notice in November.
-For example, after receiving your 2012 tax notice, you cannot sign up for the installment plan for your 2012 taxes.
-You would have to sign up by April 30, 2013, for your 2013 taxes and then begin making installment payments in June.
+- Taxpayers cannot participate in the installment plan after receiving their tax notice in November.
+For example, after receiving your 2013 tax notice, you cannot sign up for the installment plan for your 2013 taxes.
+To enroll for 2014, you must sign up by April 30, 2014, and then begin making installment payments in June.

 - Once the first payment has been made, the taxpayer will continue to receive quarterly tax notices, which are due upon receipt.